aws-samples/cloudfront-hybrid-origin-failover/README.md

-# Blog - Improve web application's availability with hybrid failover using CloudFront and Route 53 🚀
+# Blog - Improve your web application's availability with CloudFront and Route53 hybrid origin failover 🚀

 ## Introduction